OnToology/OnToology/README.md

 * curl to be installed
 * ar2dtool to be installed https://github.com/idafensp/ar2dtool
 * the above libraries to be installed (I recommed using pip to install them)
+* linux/unix operating system (it may work on Windows with some adjusments)

 note: you may need to change some of the hardcoded variables, since the system still in early stange